Knoblauchpilze/agents/README.md

 By default a grid is displayed allowing to better visualize the coordinates at which agents are.

 The agents are displayed using colored squares and the user can pan and zoom in and out of the view as they see fit.
 Zooming is done by scrolling the mouse wheel and panning by dragging the mouse while holding the right mouse button.

+Whenever the user clicks with the left mouse in the world (and provided the simulation is paused or stopped), a new attractor will be spawned at the location of the mouse.
+This attractor will be considered by the agents to either be attracted or repulsed from the location.

 ## Controls